kjleitz/rgen/README.md

 $ rgen component some/path/to/Button.js
 ```

 ...then it will create the component there.
+The directory has to exist, though.
 If you have a `components` subdirectory but you do _not_ want the component file to be created there, do this:

 ```
 $ rgen component ./Button